ypnyp/yipnyap-docs/docs/features/scalebite.md

 Yipnyap Scalebite is a first-party app that allows ID-verified artists to create free E-commerce sites for commissions and merchandise made by them.
 Scalebite is planned to be 100% free.

+## Free storage, $0. yuppp.
+Get 100GB for free, then just $0.30/gb a month after that.
+Oh yeah, best part?
+Public high quality files don't count towards your quota, but original uncompressed files do.

 ## Pay via Scalebite
 Scalebite is **planned** to manage transactions the following way.
 If you have questions or suggestions, poke me on [Twitter](https://twitter.com/rekkisomo) or [Discord](https://discord.gg/5RcrVRn)!